Delta Governor Harps On Need To Support Police For Efficiency

 Delta State Governor, Ifeanyi Okowa has called for the support of all stakeholders for the security agencies so as to ensure peace and security in the society.

-Speaking Monday in Asaba during the commissioning of the Police Eagle-Net Special Squad Office, and operational vehicles, the governor said that the task of ensuring peace and security of the society should not be left for government alone, stressing that “we cannot continue to leave the affairs of security just to the government alone; individuals who are blessed, corporate organizations ought to and should continue to support police in their work so that they can have the best in delivering their duties because when they have the best working environment they are likely to be more civil in your duties,”.
+Speaking Monday in Asaba during the commissioning of the Police Eagle-Net Special Squad Office, and operational vehicles, the governor said that the task of ensuring peace and security of the society should not be left for government alone, stressing that “we cannot continue to leave the affairs of security just to the government alone; individuals who are blessed, corporate organizations ought to and should continue to support police in their work so that they can have the best in delivering their duties because when they have the best working environment they are likely to be more civil in their duties,”.

 “As a country and as a people we must realize that we require the partnership of the police and we ought to be their partners if we want things to work, the private sector should support the security agencies to ensure peace and security in the country”, he added.